Lori2Lori/personal-website/content/2015-11-16-replacing-date-in-post.md

   @time datetime: date.format(), date.format('MMMM Do YYYY')
 ```

-The result is most visible in newest posts.
+The result is most visible in newest posts :)